 Florida Keys Pink Shrimp Salad

 Fresh Florida Keys pink shrimp is essential for making the best shrimp salad.
-This recipe uses our local shrimp for their delicate sweetness and tender texture, resulting in a creamy and flavorful salad that’s easy to prepare and perfect for any occasion.
+This recipe uses our local shrimp for their delicate sweetness and sweet taste, resulting in a creamy and flavorful salad that’s easy to prepare and perfect for any occasion.

 Yellowtail Snapper Sandwich